-The current paradigm of IPF pathogenesis is that recurrent damage to the alveolar epithelium of the aging lung drives an abnormal wound-healing response that results in fibrosis rather than repair and a loss of lung elasticity2,5,11–13.
-It is characterized by increases in fibrogenic mediators produced by immune and epithelial cells which lead to the activation, migration and proliferation of the normally sparse fibroblasts in the healthy lung1,14,15 and their differentiation into activated myofibroblasts.8,9,11,12.
+The current paradigm of IPF pathogenesis is that recurrent damage to the alveolar epithelium of the aging lung drives an abnormal wound-healing response.
+This results in fibrosis and a loss of lung elasticity rather than repair 2,5,11–13.
+IPF is characterized by increases in fibrogenic mediators produced by immune and epithelial cells.
+These mediators lead to the activation, migration and proliferation of the normally sparse fibroblasts in the healthy lung1,14,15 and their differentiation into activated myofibroblasts8,9,11,12.
 Currently, there are two drugs available for the treatment of IPF: nintedanib and pirfenidone16,17.
-These drugs have been shown to slow the decline of lung function but do not substantially improve survival, symptoms or quality of life 10–12,18,19.
-This is likely because anti-fibrotic drugs target a symptom of the disease rather than the immune cells that leads to abnormal wound-healing.
+These drugs have been shown to slow the decline of lung function but do not substantially improve survival or quality of life 10–12,18,19.

-Macrophages are tissue-resident immune cells that are central to tissue homeostasis and host defense.
-As such, they are responsible for controlling the inflammatory tone of the lung, but have also been implicated in the development of IPF5,20,21.
+Research Concept: Macrophages are tissue-resident immune cells that are central to tissue homeostasis and host defense.
+As such, they are responsible for controlling the inflammatory tone of the lung but have also been implicated in the development of IPF5,20,21.
 In the healthy lung, alveolar macrophages (AMs) reside at the interface between the airways and parenchyma where they intercept environmental contaminants and dampen the inflammatory response of the lung epithelium.
-Unlike the macrophages of the interstitial lung region (IMs) or those derived from peripheral blood mononuclear cells (PBMCs), AMs drive an anti-inflammatory environment through the production of anti-inflammatory signals such as immunosuppressive prostaglandins and transforming growth factor-β2,22.
-During aging, macrophages contribute to a basal increase in inflammation called inflamm-aging 6,23.
+Unlike the macrophages of the interstitial lung region (IMs) or those derived from peripheral blood mononuclear cells (PBMCs), AMs promote an anti-inflammatory environment through the production of anti-inflammatory signals such as immunosuppressive prostaglandins and transforming growth factor-β2,22.
+However, macrophages are susceptible to inflamm-aging, resulting in modified responses6,23.
 Inflamm-aging, combined with other risk factors, modifies the lung environment to increase the inflammatory potential of AMs or replaces AMs with more inflammatory IMs of PBMCs13.
-This leads to an accumulation of scar tissue and aberrant levels of surfactant which result in a lower capacity for air exchange in IPF and, ultimately, respiratory failure.
-In mouse models of fibrosis, depletion of inflamm-aging associated macrophage populations in the lung can slow or prevent the development of disease20,21,24.
-For this study, I will use a combination of large genomics datasets and state-of-the-art machine learning models to define the mechanism by which myeloid cells drive inflamm-aging in the development of fibrosis.
-The overall goal of my research program is to:
+This is associated with an accumulation of scar tissue and aberrant levels of surfactant which result in a lower capacity for air exchange in IPF and, ultimately, respiratory failure20,21,24.
+For this study, I will use a combination of large genomics datasets and state-of-the-art machine learning models to describe the mechanism by which macrophages drive inflamm-aging in the development of fibrosis.

+Hypothesis: Age related increases in basal inflammatory responses by macrophages, called inflamm-aging, predispose to the development of IPF.

+Aims: The overall goal of my research program is by using both pre-clinical and clinical approaches to:

-Define the epigenetic and transcriptional changes of lung macrophage and PBMC populations associated with inflamm-aging in mice and humans
+Determine the function and genomic changes of lung macrophage and PBMC populations associated with inflamm-aging

-Define the transcriptional and epigenetic signatures of lung macrophage and PBMC populations in mouse models of fibrosis
+Describe the changes of lung macrophage and PBMC populations in IPF which are associated with inflamm-aging

-Define myeloid cell function in the development and progression of IPF